GlaDos28/godot-docs/classes/class_tcp_server.rst

 - :ref:`StreamPeerTCP<class_streampeertcp>` **take_connection** **(** **)**

-If a connection is available, return a StreamPeerTCP with the connection/
+If a connection is available, return a StreamPeerTCP with the connection